 - Fill your jars with non-chlorinated water (spring water is great).

-- Pour out water from the jars into a measuring cup, then into a large bowl (keep track of the number of cups), add 1/2 tbsp – 1 tbsp of sea salt per cup, add to large bowl and let sit.
+- Pour out the water from the jars into a measuring cup, then into a large bowl (keep track of the number of cups), add 1/2 tbsp – 1 tbsp of sea salt per cup, add to a large bowl and let sit.

 - Prepare (wash, trim, slice, or leave whole) your vegetables the way you will enjoy eating them.

 - Place the vegetables in the jars, push down on them until tightly packed, we don’t want them floating up.
 At times it’s helpful to do a layer of vegetables at the top of the jars to help prevent escapes.
-In one the photos, you will see that I used slices of turnip and radish to help hold down the contents.
+In one of the photos, you will see that I used slices of turnip and radish to help hold down the contents.

 - Add pickling spices of choice, fresh herbs such as dill, and fresh garlic is great.
+Then fill your jar(s) with the salty water until all your vegetables are submerged.

 - Leave the jars out on the counter secured with lids, in warmth, covered with a tea towel for 3-5 days.